govuk-one-login/rp-reference/clients/Apex-SalesForce/README.md

 ### Custom Metadata types

 Custom metadata is customizable, deployable, packageable, and upgradeable application metadata.
-First you create a custom metadata type, which defines the form of the application metadata.
-Then you build reusable functionality that determines the behavior based on metadata of that type.
+First, you create a custom metadata type, which defines the form of the application metadata.
+Then, you build reusable functionality that determines the behaviour based on metadata of that type.

 #### Create Custom Metadata Manually

-Create a Custom Metadata Types in Salesforce via **Custom Code | Custom Metadata Types.
+Create Custom Metadata Types in Salesforce via **Custom Code | Custom Metadata Types.

 - Authorize Endpoint URL
 - Consumer Key